-By Tom Andrews, CPA
+by Tom Andrews, CPA

 The FEIE (foreign earned income exclusion) is so frequently asked about I write an update column every year.
-The most common misconception about the FEIE is that if an American lives outside the United States for more than 183 days they automatically qualify.
+The most common misconception regarding the FEIE is that if an American lives outside the United States for more than 183 days they automatically qualify.
 I believe this myth is perpetuated by the fact that some other countries allow their citizens to file as nonresidents if they leave their country for more than six months, this naturally leads Americans to believe the United States has a similar law.

 - The taxpayer’s intention,

 - The length of stay in a foreign country,